-Upon the closing of this offering, 20,244,360 shares of our common stock will be outstanding (or 20,745,360 shares assuming full exercise of the underwriters' option to purchase additional shares), including 210,368 shares of unvested restricted common stock subject to repurchase, based on our shares outstanding as of October 31, 2017.
+Upon the closing of this offering, 21,179,560 shares of our common stock will be outstanding (or 21,820,840 shares assuming full exercise of the underwriters' option to purchase additional shares), including 210,368 shares of unvested restricted common stock subject to repurchase, based on our shares outstanding as of October 31, 2017.
 All shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-The resale of the remaining 16,904,360 shares, or 83.5% of our outstanding shares after this offering, are currently prohibited or otherwise restricted as a result of securities law provisions, market standoff agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with the underwriters, but will be able to be resold after this offering as described in the "Shares eligible for future sale" section of this prospectus.
+The resale of the remaining 16,904,360 shares, or 79.8% of our outstanding shares after this offering, are currently prohibited or otherwise restricted as a result of securities law provisions, market standoff agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with the underwriters, but will be able to be resold after this offering as described in the "Shares eligible for future sale" section of this prospectus.
 In addition, the shares subject to outstanding options and warrants, of which options and warrants to purchase 852,882 shares and 120,657 shares of common stock, respectively, were exercisable as of October 31, 2017, and the shares reserved for future issuance under our stock option and equity incentive plans will become available for sale immediately upon the exercise of such options and the expiration of any applicable market stand-off or lock-up agreements.
 For more information, see the section of this prospectus captioned "Shares eligible for future sale."

-Holders of approximately 14,255,351 shares of our common stock issued or issuable upon conversion of preferred stock, or 70% of our common stock, plus 151,770 shares of our common stock issuable upon the exercise of warrants and options, will have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Holders of approximately 14,255,351 shares of our common stock issued or issuable upon conversion of preferred stock as of October 31, 2017, or 67.3% of our common stock, plus 151,770 shares of our common stock issuable upon the exercise of warrants and options as of October 31, 2017, excluding any shares of common stock purchased by any holders of registration rights in this offering, will have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also intend to register the offer and sale of all shares of common stock that we may issue under our equity compensation plans.
 Once we register the offer and sale of shares for the holders of registration rights and option holders, they can be freely sold in the public market upon issuance, subject to the lock-up agreements described in the section of this prospectus entitled "Underwriting."